marcusdipaula/marcusdipaula/README.md

 - 🔭 I am a curious Business Intelligence Engineer ready to create a better and more efficient global community via technology and data-driven insights, with over 4 years of proven track record of getting results beyond expectations
 - 🌱 I’m currently learning how to do CI/CD with Power BI in enterprise environments, also about Lakehouse (with Delta), and Databricks
 - 👯 I’m looking to collaborate on whatever I may be helpful
-- 💬 Ask me about BI engineer, I'll be glad to help
+- 💬 Ask me about BI Engineering, I'll be glad to help
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/marcusdipaula/"><img src="https://img.shields.io/badge/Linkedin-0077b5?style=flat&logo=linkedin" alt="LinkedIn" /></a>
 - ⚡ Fun fact: I love tech but also hiking 🚶‍♂️, playing the guitar 🎸, and sunny days ☀️